Skip to main content

 We can’t help with tracing lost pensions.
 There is a dedicated government body, called the Pension Tracing Service, who can help trace lost pensions.
 Their contact details and how to access their service, can be found on the gov.uk website.

-If you haven’t received a response from your pension provider after eight weeks, you can submit an application to us.
+If you have complained to a private pension provider and haven’t received a response after eight weeks, you can submit an application form straight away.

 You will need to check that we can deal with your complaint and that you are within time to bring a complaint to us.